Kidd34/php-proxy-app-bookmarklet/README.md

 ## Disclaimer
 The author of the program assumes no responsibility whatsoever for any consequences arising from this program.

+## Copyright information
+"PHP-Proxy" and related programs are copyrighted works of Athlon 1600.

 ## Related pages
 [PHP-Proxy website](https://www.php-proxy.com/)
 [PHP-Proxy GitHub page](https://github.com/Athlon1600/php-proxy)